kellan/pinterest.api.php/README.md

 ==

-Write now the `upload_pin` method only takes the funny curl style file descriptors.
+At the moment the `upload_pin` method only takes the funny curl style file descriptors.
 It would be straightforward to make it smarter, but I haven't need it for my script.
 Call it like so

     $resp = $p->upload_pin(array(
         'board' => $board_id,